 President at The Raben Group

-Robert Raben is the President of The Raben Group, engaging in dialogues on addressing racial equity within the LGBTQ+ legal community.
+Robert Raben leads The Raben Group and participates in panels addressing racial equity within the LGBTQ+ legal community.

 Senator Jamie Pedersen

-Senator Jamie Pedersen represents the Washington State Senate, participating in panels on reimagining policing and equity issues.
+Senator Jamie Pedersen participates in panels discussing reimagining policing, focusing on LGBTQ+ and racial equity issues.

 Sharon McGowan